 Give way to boats on your starboard (right) side.

-The power boat gives way (unless the other boat is overtaking).
+The power boat gives way (unless the sailing yacht is overtaking).

 - Keep as far over to the starboard side of the channel as practicable.